 Located on a modern campus minutes from Center City Philadelphia, under two hours from bustling New York City and just one hour from the famous Jersey Shore, RowanSOM offers an accredited four-year program leading to a Doctor of Osteopathic Medicine (DO) degree.
 It is consistently a leader among the osteopathic schools in academics, research, funding and student diversity.
 The school’s osteopathic graduate medical education program is one of the largest and most comprehensive in the country.

 The school is located in a suburban setting.
 The nearest large city is Philadelphia.

 Type: Public, non-profit

-The Rowan University School of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation (COCA) and by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
+The Rowan University School of Osteopathic Medicine is fully-accredited by the COCA and by the Middle States Commission on Higher Education (MSCHE).

 - Rowan University

-The centerpiece of the campus is the Academic Center, a three-story, 110,000-square-foot building that houses the library, basic sciences and anatomy labs, classrooms, lounge, students services, cafeteria, and wellness center.
+The centerpiece of the campus is the Academic Center, a three-story, 110,000-square-foot building that houses the library, basic sciences and anatomy labs, classrooms, lounges, students services, cafeteria, prayer/meditation room and wellness center.